LoginRadius/engineering-portal/content/identity/2fa-mfa-key-differences/index.md

 ## FAQs

-**Is 2 factor authentication the same as multi-factor authentication?**
+**Q: Is 2 factor authentication the same as multi-factor authentication?**

-No, they're slightly different.
+**A :** No, they're slightly different.
 2FA involves exactly two security checks, while MFA can include two or more, offering potentially stronger protection.

-**Is OTP considered as MFA?**
+**Q: Is OTP considered as MFA?**

-Not by itself.
+**A:** Not by itself.
 An OTP (One-Time Password) represents just one factor (something you have).
 It must be combined with other factors, like passwords or biometric verification, to qualify as MFA.

-**How does MFA work?**
+**Q: How does MFA work?**

-MFA requires users to verify their identities using multiple independent methods.
+**A:** MFA requires users to verify their identities using multiple independent methods.
 This significantly reduces risk, ensuring unauthorized users cannot easily access protected resources, even if one factor is compromised.

-**Is 2FA secure?**
+**Q: Is 2FA secure?**

-Absolutely.
+**A:** Absolutely.
 Two-factor authentication significantly enhances security compared to just using passwords, effectively reducing common cyber threats.

 [![book-a-free-demo-loginradius](../../assets/book-a-demo-loginradius.png)](https://www.loginradius.com/book-a-demo/)